 Better include this one before Masaaki Tsuzuki decides to rewrite everything all over again…

 Einhard Stratos is a young girl who has inherited the memories of her long-dead ancestor, the former ruler of a nation called Shutra that has since fallen into ruin.
 Motivated to surpass her ancestor and fulfill his life’s ambition, she takes on a persona and begins picking fights with brawlers and thugs all around the city.
 The name of this persona: Heidi E.S.
 Ingvalt.

 However, E.S. is clearly just the initials of her true name and, as Heidi in the Alps taught us, Heidi is not a proper name.
 Ingvalt was also a royal, so we should probably add in the title as well.
 The total package thus comes down: Hegemon Adelheidis Einhard Stratos Ingvalt.
 A horrible mismatch of Germanic names and the first sci-fi buzzwords that came to Tzuzuki’s mind.

 Arshankrut Kitra Katjvanmaninik – Alderamin on the Sky

-The Katjvarna Empire encompasses many regions, many inhabited by people of cultures entirely unique within this vast domain.
-As such, its naming conventions vary wildly between territories, with some characters have traditional Japanese names while their neighbor’s name sounds Eastern European or plain, old-timey English.
+The Katjvarna Empire encompasses many regions that are inhabited by people of cultures entirely unique within this vast domain.
+As such, its naming conventions vary wildly between territories, with some characters having traditional Japanese names while their neighbor’s name sounds Eastern European or plain, old-timey English.